tardate/LittleArduinoProjects/README.md

-# 229 Little Electronics and Arduino Projects
+# 230 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Dice](./Electronics101/555Timer/Dice) - a 555/4017-based dice circuit with slow-down and auto power-off
+> Latest addition:sparkles: [MinimalLCOscillator](./Electronics101/MinimalLCOscillator) - test an LC oscillator of just 5 components

+Test an LC oscillator of just 5 components

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like